December 27, 1965 Electronics

-Philips Gloeilampenfabrieken, N. V., of Eindhoven goes, so goes the Netherlands electronics
+Philips Gloeilampenfabrieken, N. V., of Eindhoven goes, so goes the Netherlands

-$2.1 billion worth of business the company did worldwide this year.
+the estimated $2.1 billion worth of business the company did worldwide this year.

 Even if Philips' forecasts for the coming year - an increase of $252 million

 The slower gain came as no surprise to Philips' top brass; they had seen it coming.

 For one thing, 1964 sales of television sets got a strong fillip from the Olympic

 sales figures.
 After a year like that, slowdown in sales growth is practically inevitable,

 even for a high-flying outfit like Philips.

 But prospects now point to a strong upswing for the coming year.
-Philips' major market
+Philips' major

-Economic Community (EEC), for example, predicts the gross national
+of the European Economic Community (EEC), for example, predicts the gross national

 product for the six Common Market countries will climb nearly 5%, a faster pace

 of growth than EEC turned in this year.
 The seven European Free Trade Area (EFTA)

 countries, led by Great Britain, should do equally well.

 With that rosy general economic outlook as the background, Dirk D. Otto, manager

 of Philips' commercial planning department, predicts sales of electronics and electrical

 consumer goods in Western Europe will increase between 6% and 9%.
-In his opinion, industrial
+In his opinion,

+1965 sales.
 A large part of this gain, he expects, will come from computers.